PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_plus.md

 ## Spektrum Satellite Receivers

 The V5+ has a dedicated DSM cable.
 The Spektrum satellite receiver should be connected to the flight control DSM/SBUS/RSSI interface.

 ## Power

-The V5+ kit includes HV\_PM, which supports 2~10s LiPo battery.
-Please connect the 6pin connector of the HW\_PM module to the flight control power1 interface.
+The V5+ kit includes the HV\_PM, which supports 2~10s LiPo battery.
+Please connect the 6pin connector of the HW\_PM module to the flight control `Power1` interface.

 ![V5+ AutoPilot](../../assets/flight_controller/cuav_v5_plus/connection/v5+_quickstart_01.png)